juergenweb/FieldtypeOpeningHours/README.md

 ### Array methods
 The array methods doesnt render any markup.
 They output an array of values which can be displayed fe via foreach loops inside the templates.
 These methods provide raw data for personal markup creation.
-It doesnt take account to timeformatting.

-#### 1) Get all times a week
+#### 1) Get all times a week without output formatting

 ```
 print_r($page->fieldname->times);
 ```
 The call will always output all times for each day of the week (including holiday) as an multidimensional assoc. array.
+Be aware that this API call does not consider the timeformat set in the backend configuration.
+It outputs the values as stored in the database.
 ```
 [mo] => Array (
     [0] => Array (